AARP Eye Center

 The money you put on gift cards is like cash — once it’s spent, you almost certainly can’t get it back.
 Scammers have developed two distinct ways to exploit that fact: gift card payment scams and outright gift card theft.

 Gift card payment scams

-Gift cards are the most common way scammers seek payment from their targets, according to Federal Trade Commission (FTC).
+Gift cards are the most common way scammers seek payment from their targets, according to Federal Trade Commission.
 Con artists use Target, Walmart, iTunes and other popular gift cards as cash conduits in impostor and phone scams.
-Consumers who filed complaints with the FTC about gift card payment scams in the first nine months of 2021 lost $148 million — more than was reported stolen by this method in all of 2020.
+The nearly 65,000 consumers who filed complaints with the FTC about gift card payment scams in 2022 lost a total of $228.3 million.

-Contacting you in the guise of someone else — often a representative of a government agency such as the IRS or Social Security Administration or a well-known company like Amazon or Apple — scammers claim you owe a debt or need a service.
-They insist you buy gift cards and read them the serial and personal identification (PIN) numbers on the back to make quick payment.
+Contacting you in the guise of someone else — often a representative of a government agency, such as the IRS or Social Security Administration or a well-known company like Amazon or Apple — scammers claim you owe a debt or need a service.
+They insist you buy gift cards and read them the serial and personal identification number (PIN) on the back to make quick payment.

 Don’t believe it.
 Genuine businesses and government bodies never ask for payment via gift card.
 Any such request is a sure sign of fraud.